TalTech-HPC-Centre/taltech-hpc-docs/docs/software/openfoam.md

     touch damBreak.foam
     ```

-4. then use the regular ParaView:
+4. Then use the regular ParaView:

     ```bash
     paraview